Criminal Procedure FAQ

 The U.S. Constitution gives a person accused of a crime the right to be tried by a jury.
 However, this right does not extend to petty offenses -- defined as offenses that do not carry a sentence of more than six months.
+(For more information on this right, including its limitations, see The Right to Trial by Jury.)

 Usually, a right to a trial by jury means a 12-person jury must arrive at a unanimous decision to convict or acquit.
 However, a jury can consist of as few as six persons.
 (Williams v.
 Florida, U.S. Sup.
 Ct, 1970.)